 It analyzes the four basic traits of analytical psychology and measures where you land on the spectrum: for whether you focus more on your inner world or the outer world, there’s Extraversion (E) or Introversion (I); for how you process information and interpret data, there’s Sensing (S) or Intuition (N); for how you make decisions, there’s Thinking (T) or Feeling (F); and for how much structure you require in your life, there’s Judging (J) or Perceiving (P).
 With those eight letters combinations, there are a total of 16 personality types a person can be.
 These include:

-You may already know what your MBTI type is, but if you don’t, there’s a free version of the MBTI personality test here.
+You may already know what your MBTI type is, but if you don’t, we made a fun version of the Myers-Briggs quiz for dogs here.
 Make sure you come back and find the dog breed that fits your personality type to a T. Happy adopting!

 As a logistician, you are dedicated to anything you put your mind to; that’s why your dogged work ethic, quiet integrity, and fierce independence make you a perfect match for the German Shepherd.
 You may both sometimes struggle to express your emotions outwardly or in a way others may understand.
 This dog complements your no-nonsense attitude and can never be accused of being lazy (one of the worst traits of all, according to an ISTJ).
 The German Shepherd’s intelligence, alertness, and loyalty will make it an invaluable furry friend for the logistician looking for a little comfort and stability.